 - The Prothonotary Warbler had its day in court during the Cold War.
 In 1948 Alger Hiss an American government official was accused of being a soviet spy.
 Part of the trial hinged on whether Hiss knew Whittaker Chambers, a former member of the U.S. Communist Party.
 Chambers claimed that he talked to Hiss about watching birds and reported Hiss's excitement about seeing a Prothonotary Warbler on the Potomac River.
 This bird sighting linked the two people and eventually led to Hiss's sentence and to the rise of Richard Nixon to political power.

 - For Prothonotary Warblers it pays to be bright.
 Males that are brighter yellow gain access to better nest sites than less colorful males, according to a study conducted in Louisiana.

-- The oldest recorded Prothonotary Warbler was a male, and at least 8 years, 1 month old when he was identified by his band in Ontario in 2005.
-He had been banded in the same area in 1999.
+- The oldest recorded Prothonotary Warbler was a male, and at least 8 years, 11 months old when he was identified by his band in Ohio in 2021.
+He was banded in the same area in 2014.